wavefrontHQ/docs/pages/doc/users_groups.md

 * You cannot delete the Everyone group.
 * You can change the permissions assigned to the Everyone group.
 By default, the group has no explicit permissions, which means users can browse data but cannot modify anything.
 * **Warning** If you change the permissions assigned to the Everyone group, you change the permissions for each user in your environment.
-* If you use access control in your environment, you can share a dashboard with the Everyone group to:
+* If you use access control in your environment, you can share a dashboard or alert with the Everyone group to:
-  - Give View & Modify access to users who have Dashboard permissions
+  - Give View & Modify access to users who have Dashboard (or Alert) permissions
-  - Give View access to users who don't have Dashboard permissions You can also remove the Everyone group from a dashboard to limit access to the dashboard.
+  - Give View access to users who don't have Dashboard (or Alert) permissions You can remove the Everyone group from a dashboard or alert to limit access to that object.

 <!---
 #### What is the Ingest Only Group?